Bereavement Leave by State — Guide for 2025

 What is a typical bereavement leave policy?

-- Documentation — the policy must also include what documentation is required for an employee to be able to request bereavement leave.
-Such documentation may include a copy of an obituary or death certificate, travel documents, etc.
+- Documentation — stating the documents necessary for requesting bereavement leave, potentially including a copy of an obituary or death certificate, travel documents, etc.

 How do I ask my boss for bereavement leave?

-You must be aware of the fact that your leave of absence directly depends on your company’s bereavement leave policy.
-If you’re not quite sure where to read the said policy, check your employee handbook to have a better understanding of your rights and responsibilities when requesting time off.
+Your time off depends on your workplace bereavement leave policy.
+If you’re unsure of the policy, check your employee handbook to learn your rights and responsibilities when requesting time off.

 - How much time off you will get,

-- Whether you will get a paid or unpaid leave, or
+- Whether you will get paid or unpaid time off, or

 - Whether funeral leave is separate from other types of leave (some companies may offer vacation days instead of a separate bereaved leave of absence).

-Still, some companies don’t have official bereavement leave terms, so make sure you communicate your needs with your employer, manager, or HR department to understand your rights in such situations.
+Still, some companies don’t have official bereavement leave terms.
+In that case, communicate your needs with your employer, manager, or HR department and see how much time off work you can get.

 Step #4: Keep your colleagues in the loop

-Learn everything you need to know about employee absenteeism here:
+🎓 Learn everything you need to know about employee absenteeism here: What Is Absenteeism?
+Causes and Consequences

-The following table will guide you into more detail about the 5 states providing bereavement leave in 2024.
+The following table will provide more details about the 5 states that regulate bereavement leave in 2025.

 State | Eligible employers and employees | Number of days offered | Qualifying reason for taking bereavement leave | Paid or unpaid bereavement leave | Needed documentation |